SPSS chart templates are tiny text files

 In short, we recommend you always use SET CTEMPLATE... for applying chart templates to future charts.
 This seems to be the only method that always works properly.

 Where Do I Get Chart Templates?

 There's several options for obtaining SPSS chart templates:

 - Create and develop your own set of chart templates.
 Basic templates won't pose too much of a challenge.
 For really nice templates, though, you'll need to dive into the actual XML as we'll show in a minute.

 - To some extent, you can extract a chart template from any existing chart in an SPSS output (.spv) file.

 - Ask a specialist to develop some templates for you.
 We also offer this service but we do charge for it.

 - Use the chart templates that are shipped with SPSS.
 You'll find them in the Looks folder but -honestly- you may find them pretty worthless.

 Developing SPSS Chart Templates

-In contrast to SPSS table templates, you'll probably want to develop a separate chart template for each type of chart you run.
+In contrast to SPSS tablelooks, you'll probably want to develop a separate chart template for each type of chart you run.
 Thus far, we created a chart template from the Chart Editor menu.
 Although this is a good first step, this has its limitations.
 Those who'd like to develop much better templates should try and adjust their XML in a text editor such as Notepad++.Chart template (.sgt) files contain XML which can you can edit.